jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Nov 07 is: 1579.0
+>The average increase in reported cases for the seven days ending on Nov 14 is: 1282.0
 >
->The last time cases per day were this high was Nov 06 2022: 1 day prior.
+>The last time cases per day were this high was Nov 13 2022: 1 day prior.
 >
->The seven day average then was: 1645 cases.
+>The seven day average then was: 1311 cases.

 >
->The last time cases per day was lower than this was Oct 23 2022: 15 days prior.
+>The last time cases per day was lower than this was Apr 26 2022: 202 days prior.
 >
->The seven day average then was: 1557 cases.
+>The seven day average then was: 1251 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Oct 18 2022.
+>Nov 14 marks the lowest 7 day average in the last three weeks.
->
->This was 20 days prior.
-The average was 1443 cases per day.
->
->The 7 day average case rate on Nov 07 is an increase of 9.4 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Nov 07 is: 58
+>The average increase in hospitalizations per day for the seven days ending on Nov 14 is: 45
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Oct 17 2022.
+>Nov 14 marks the lowest 7 day average in hospitalizations in the last three weeks.
->
->This was 21 days prior.
-The average was 57 hospitalizations per day.
->
->The current 7 day average hospitalization rate is an increase of 1.8 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)